A watch kept during normal sleeping hours, especially over the body of a recently deceased or dying person. (noun)

-The eve of a religious festival observed by staying awake as a devotional exercise. (noun)
+The eve of some religious festival in which staying awake is part of the ritual devotions. (noun)

 Examples of word Vigil

 The reform of Pope Pius XII did not in fact restore the Easter vigil to its proper historical time after None, since it mandated that the vigil is to start at such an hour that the actual Mass will begin around midnight.

 As noted in the article on the Mass of Holy Saturday, the Easter vigil, is not a first Mass of the Resurrection; it is a vigil, a keeping watch.

 The proper hour for the celebration of the Easter vigil is also traditionally after None, as in all the ferial days of Lent.